The Noblewoman

 Todt zur Edelfrawen:

-Vom Adel Fraw laßt euwer Pflantzen,
+VOm Adel Fraw laßt euwer Pflantzen,

 Ihr müsset jetzt hie mit mir tantzen,